 The Truth Project has relaunched in-person sessions for Deaf victims and survivors.

 Deaf people can still choose to share their experience via video call or in writing if they prefer.

 “Getting a better picture of the past will help build a safer place for children now and in the future.”

-The Truth Project offers victims and survivors of child sexual abuse the chance to share their experiences and be heard in a respectful way.
-As part of the Independent Inquiry into Child Sexual Abuse, it also helps the panel recommend changes to better protect children in the future.
+As part of the Independent Inquiry into Child Sexual Abuse, The Truth Project will help the panel recommend changes to better protect children in the future.

 SignHealth can provide information and support for anybody considering participating via WhatsApp, text message, video call or email.

 Participants can then choose to share their experiences in writing or attend a private session at any of the Inquiry’s offices across the country.
 All transport costs are met and the process is entirely free; you are also welcome to bring hearing dogs or support animals.

 Or find out more about the service from the Independent Inquiry into Child Sexual Abuse website.

 You can help us reach more people who need therapy in their own language.
 Please consider giving to SignHealth today.